 This handbook provides guidance and information related to admission, program requirements, and general policies and procedures.
 Please note that in some cases you will find differences between program policies and requirements and ASU's Graduate College policies and procedures.
-In these cases, Mary Lou Fulton Teachers College has established higher standards.
+In these cases, Mary Lou Fulton College for Teaching and Learning Innovation has established higher standards.
 Policies and procedures are subject to change.
 Changes will be communicated to students through email.
 Any updates to this handbook can be found on the program website.